LASIK in San Antonio

 LASIK is the acronym for laser in-situ keratomileusis, meaning the surgical reshaping of the cornea to correct refractive errors.

-In its simplest form LASIK laser vision correction gently reshapes or sculpts the inner cornea with a cool ultraviolet excimer laser to correct the common refractive errors of nearsightedness, farsightedness and astigmatism.
+In its simplest form, this laser vision correction surgery gently reshapes or sculpts the inner cornea with a cool ultraviolet excimer laser to correct the common refractive errors of nearsightedness, farsightedness and astigmatism.
 Prior to laser refractive surgery, wearing glasses and contact lenses was the only way for these patients to see clearly.

 The main job of our eyes is to focus light precisely on our retina, which in turn sends that image to our brain.
 How well you see depends on the particular shape of your cornea.
 In order to have clear vision, light must reach the retina at precisely the correct point.